KIPL

 Fields of research

 The X-ray diffraction laboratory at the Department of Solid State Engineering at FNSPE, CTU in Prague is a scientific and pedagogical workplace.
-In addition to teaching students, in his scientific and research activities he traditionally focuses primarily on X-ray diffraction studies of the state of residual stress in polycrystalline metal and ceramic materials.
+In addition to teaching students, research activities are focused primarily on X‑ray diffraction studies of residual stress states in polycrystalline metallic and ceramic materials.
 The instrumentation of the laboratory has been significantly upgraded in recent years and today also enables the qualitative and quantitative investigation of the phase composition and preferred orientation (texture) of polycrystalline materials.
-These characteristics of the real crystal structure of solids are among the basic parameters, the knowledge of which is indispensable in the design of new progressive materials and the optimization of the required useful properties.
+These characteristics of the real crystal structure of solids belong among the fundamental parameters whose understanding is indispensable for designing new advanced materials and optimizing their desired functional properties.

-The research carried out is an example of the education of physical engineers: from a perfect understanding of the theory of physical processes, preparation and mastering of experiments to study the real structure of solid substances to the use of laboratory research results in industrial practice.
+The research carried out is a representative example of how physical engineers are educated at the FNSPE, CTU in Prague: from a thorough understanding of the theory of physical processes, through the preparation and execution of experiments focused on the real structure of solids, all the way to the application of laboratory research results in industrial practice.

 The laboratory cooperates with leading industrial companies in the Czech Republic and with foreign institutions, see References.